ParaState/SafeStakeOperator/docs/safestake-running-an-operator-node.md

     ├── validators # data files of the validators that the operator is serving, inherited from the native folder of lighthouse validator client, including slashing_protection.sqlite, etc.
 ```

+## Monitoring

+You can use prometheus to fetch metrics from port `5064` of operator and monitor if the metric `vc_signed_attestations_total{status="success"}` is increasing to know if your operator is active.

 ## Common issues troubleshooting
 ```mermaid
 graph TD;